 In one of the most remarkable achievements of public health, the infant mortality rate decreased by over 90% from 1915 to 1997.33 Medical treatments, improvements in nutrition, and public health all made major contributions.
 For example, sudden infant death syndrome (SIDS) decreased by over 50% between 1994 and 1999 in the wake of a national educational campaign instructing mothers to place sleeping babies on their backs.34

-Birth defects are the leading cause of infant mortality and account for 20% of newborn deaths.35 In addition, neural tube defects --such as spinal bifida -- can cause major disability and high healthcare costs throughout life.
+Birth defects are the leading cause of infant mortality and account for 20% of newborn deaths.35 In addition, neural tube defects -- such as spinal Bifida -- can cause major disability and high healthcare costs throughout life.
 Recognition for the need to track and study birth defects advanced rapidly in the mid-1990s.
-In 1996 Congress directed the CDC to establish the Centers for Birth Defects Research and Prevention.
+In 1996, Congress directed the CDC to establish the Centers for Birth Defects Research and Prevention.

 In the years between 1997 and 2008, the prevalence of developmental disorders in children increased 17% with a 33% increase in ADHD.
 Even more worrying, autism increased nearly four-fold.37 Researchers are making progress, identifying genetic and environmental risk factors for the disorder, but much work remains to be done.

 Although largely preventable, tooth decay is one of the most common chronic conditions among children in the US.
-One in four children in poverty live with untreated tooth decay.38 In addition to pain and eating and speaking difficulties, dental cavities can lead to life-threatening complications, including infection.
+One in four children in poverty lives with untreated tooth decay.38 In addition to pain and eating and speaking difficulties, dental cavities can lead to life-threatening complications, including infection.

 Epidemiological research at the NIH first documented the link between high fluoride levels in groundwater and resistance to dental cavities in the 1930s.
-Fluoridation of community water began in the US in 1945 and spread throughout the country by the mid-20th century.39 In 2012 nearly 75% of the US population was drinking water with sufficient levels of fluoride to prevent tooth decay.
-Studies have found that fluoridation of water reduces tooth decay by around 25% in children and adults.40 Between fluoridation of water and toothpaste, dental sealants, and better overall dental care, rates of cavities fell precipitously in the second half of the century with the average number of teeth decayed, filled, or missing in 12-year-olds decreasing from 4 in the late 1960s to 1.3 in the early 90s.41 Additionally, the percentage of elderly Americans who were toothless declined from nearly half in 1960 to 13% in 2012.42
+Fluoridation of community water began in the US in 1945 and spread throughout the country by the mid-20th century.39 In 2012, nearly 75% of the U.S. population was drinking water with sufficient levels of fluoride to prevent tooth decay.
+Studies have found that fluoridation of water reduces tooth decay by around 25% in children and adults.40 Between fluoridation of water and toothpaste, dental sealants, and better overall dental care, rates of cavities fell precipitously in the second half of the century with the average number of teeth decayed, filled, or missing in 12-year-olds decreasing from four in the late 1960s to 1.3 in the early 90s.41 Additionally, the percentage of elderly Americans who were toothless declined from nearly half in 1960 to 13% in 2012.42

 The 21st century heralded in a new era for dentistry where the link between the mouth and overall health is increasingly appreciated.
-In 2000 the Surgeon General issued the first report on “Oral Health in America”, which highlighted the connection between oral health and general health and existing disparities in dental care as 80% percent of cavities occur in just 25% of children.43 Disease-causing bacteria can lay dormant in reservoirs in the oral cavity leading to chronic infection and possibly predisposing individuals to cardiovascular disease.44 Research into the well-established link between gum disease and heart disease is ongoing.
+In 2000 the Surgeon General issued the first report on “Oral Health in America,” which highlighted the connection between oral health and general health and existing disparities in dental care as 80% percent of cavities occur in just 25% of children.43 Disease-causing bacteria can lay dormant in reservoirs in the oral cavity leading to chronic infection and possibly predisposing individuals to cardiovascular disease.44 Research into the well-established link between gum disease and heart disease is ongoing.

 Health disparities in dental care have persisted since the Surgeon General’s 2000 report.
 In 2015, the CDC reported its latest findings that untreated tooth decay was nearly twice as high in black adults as in white adults.
 Hispanic adults also had higher levels of untreated cavities than white adults.45 As a recent study found that preventable oral health conditions accounted for over 830,000 emergency room visits each year, addressing health disparities like these could provide incredible returns on investment.46 Read our fact sheet to learn more about childhood oral health.